-COROLLARY 3.
+Corollary 4.
 Let P be a sensitive scoring protocol.
-It holds that SCWM in P is \mathcal{NP} -hard, even with 3 candidates.
+Then SCWM in P is \mathcal{NP} -hard, even with 3 candidates.

 4.1 A Junta Distribution

 Let w(v) denote the weight of voter v, and let W denote the total weight of the votes in T; P is a sensitive scoring protocol.
 We denote |T| = n: the size of T is the size of the instance.